 Web Series Description

-Multiplex 10: The Web Series picks up where Multiplex 10: The Animated Short left off, with Kurt and Jason’s settled into a combative, odd-couple friendship of sorts.
-These standalone vignettes focus more on movie jokes and film commentary, so you don’t need to have seen the short to appreciate them, though it does add an extra dimension to the series.
+Multiplex 10: The Web Series picks up where Multiplex 10: The Animated Short left off, with Kurt and Jason settled into a combative, odd-couple friendship of sorts.
+These standalone vignettes focus more on movie jokes and film commentary, so you don’t need to have seen the short to appreciate them, though the short does add an extra dimension to the series.

 Web Series Kickstarter Press Materials

 “Enough with The Last Jedi” direct download (MP4, 9.9mb)